 Instructions:

-- If using vanilla bean pods, split the bean and scrape the vanilla seeds/caviar out of the beans.
+- If using vanilla bean pods, split the bean and scrape the vanilla seeds/caviar out of the beans.1 tbsp vanilla bean paste / extract / 1 vanilla bean pod

 - Add the bean and caviar with the milk into a saucepan.
-Heat the milk over medium high heat and bring it to a simmer, almost to a boil.
-(See notes)
+Heat the milk over medium high heat and bring it to a simmer, almost to a boil (see recipe notes).2 cups milk

-- While the milk is being heated, place the sugar, egg and yolks, cornstarch and salt in a bowl.
+- While heating the milk, place the sugar, egg yolks, cornstarch, and salt in a bowl.
 Whisk until you have a thick, smooth mix.
-(If you are using vanilla bean paste or extract, add it to the egg mix too).
-Place the bowl with the egg mix on a towel or napkin (to prevent the bowl from slipping while whisking, in the next step), and set aside until the milk comes to a boil (almost to a boil).
+(If you're using vanilla bean paste or extract, add it to the egg mix too).
+Place the bowl with the egg mix on a towel or napkin (to prevent the bowl from slipping while whisking, in the next step), and set aside until the milk comes to a boil (almost to a boil).6 tbsp sugar, Pinch of salt, 3 tbsp cornstarch (cornflour), 4 large egg yolks, 1 tbsp vanilla bean paste / extract / 1 vanilla bean pod

-- As soon as the milk starts to simmer / bubble, remove it from the heat.
-Slowly pour about a half of the hot milk in a thin stream, into the egg mix, WHILE WHISKING CONSTANTLY to temper the egg mix.
+- As soon as the milk starts to steam or simmer, remove it from the heat.
+Slowly pour about a half of the hot milk in a thin stream into the egg mix, WHILE WHISKING CONSTANTLY to temper the egg mix.
 When the eggs have been tempered, add the egg mix back into the hot milk in the saucepan.

 - Remove from the heat and add the butter.
-Whisk in the butter, until it’s completely mixed in.
+Whisk in the butter, until it’s completely mixed in.3 tbsp unsalted butter

 - Pour the custard into a bowl and immediately cover the surface with plastic wrap, making sure the plastic wrap is touching the whole surface.
 This is to prevent a custard skin from forming on top.
 You can also choose to pass the custard through a sieve to remove any lumps.